-For the year ended December 31, 2022, a permanent difference of \$8,187 thousand was included as Global intangible low-taxed income ("GILTI") in the U.S., which was primarily attributable to the income earned by certain foreign subsidiaries of the Company, including its Korean subsidiary.
+For the year ended December 31, 2022, a permanent difference of \$8,187 thousand was included as GILTI in the U.S., which was primarily attributable to the income earned by certain foreign subsidiaries of the Company, including its Korean subsidiary.
 The permanent tax expense of \$8,061 thousand related to intercompany debt restructuring recorded for the year ended December 31, 2022 was derived from the waiver and release of unpaid interests of the intercompany loans granted to the Korean subsidiary by the Dutch subsidiary.
 In connection with the waiver of unpaid interests, the related withholding tax was reversed, resulting in the recognition of income tax benefit of \$2,031 thousand.

-The income tax benefit of \$4,582 thousand was due to the changes in valuation allowances during the year ended December 31, 2022, of which \$2,670 thousand related to the release of valuation allowances related to the U.S parent company's current year earnings, which was mainly driven by GILTI inclusion.
-The remaining \$1,912 thousand represented the release of valuation allowances based on the realizability of the related deferred tax assets in future years.
+The income tax benefit of \$4,582 thousand was due to the changes in valuation allowances during the year ended December 31, 2022, of which \$2,670 thousand related to the release of valuation allowances related to the U.S. parent company's current year earnings, which was mainly driven by GILTI inclusion.
+The remaining